leejefon/todomvc-angular2-redux/README.md

 For more information on Anguar2, TypeScript or redux, check out the resources link above.

+## TODO

+- Add routes for all/active/completed
+- Persist data on firebase/localStorage

 ## Credit

 Created by [Jeff Lee](https://www.jefflee.net)